techidaily/site-windows11/source/_posts/ensure-smooth-os-operation-autoupdate-and-change-amd-drivers.md

 ## Why Does Windows Automatically Replace Your AMD Graphics Drivers?

- By default, the Windows operating system installs the[Microsoft Basic Display Adapter](https://www.makeuseof.com/microsoft-basic-display-adapter-guide/) during the initial setup.
+ By default, the Windows operating system installs the [Microsoft Basic Display Adapter](https://www.makeuseof.com/microsoft-basic-display-adapter-guide/) during the initial setup.
 It provides display graphics capabilities so that you can set up your new computer and install the necessary drivers.

  This basic display driver lets you configure your discrete graphics with the latest drivers using AMD Software.
-It also acts as a backup when your discrete GPU driver faults causing[black screen issues on Windows](https://www.makeuseof.com/fix-black-screen-on-windows-10-11/) .
+It also acts as a backup when your discrete GPU driver faults causing [black screen issues on Windows](https://www.makeuseof.com/fix-black-screen-on-windows-10-11/) .

  However, this error occurs when Windows updates install the UWP (Universal Windows Platform) driver for your AMD Radeon GPU.
 Since two versions of the same driver are installed, when you try to open the AMD Software Adrenaline Edition app it will trigger an error.